Skip to content

 DNS changes (on both sides!) can take up to 24 hours to propagate.

-You test this locally using a test puzzle:
+You can test this locally using a test puzzle:

 curl -H "Origin: not-empty" https://yourdomain.com/puzzle\?sitekey\=aaaaaaaabbbbccccddddeeeeeeeeeeee